da-luce/ece4760_final_project/webpage/index.md

 ## High-Level Design

 The purpose of this project was to construct a 2-Dimensional LiDAR capable of scanning distances up to approximately 3 meters in distance.
 The high-level design of the project consisted of a few key components: the mechanical structure upon which the Time-of-Flight sensor was mounted, the software logic for interfacing with a stepper motor for rotating the Time-of-Flight Sensor, Arduino code and UART communication for extracting readings from the sensor, and graphics for visualizing measurements.
-Additionally, various mechanisms were implemented to allow for sensor calibration, including an optical-interrupter used to provide a reference point for the angle of the stepper motor.
+Additionally, various mechanisms were implemented to allow for sensor calibration, including an optical-interrupter which was used to provide a reference point for the angle of the stepper motor.

 ### Time-of-Flight Sensors: Rationale, Background Math, and Project Inspiration

 Generally, Time-of-Flight sensors can measure surrounding terrain by emitting photons and sensing the duration of time before photons return back to the sensor.
 Note that from this point forward Time-of-Flight will be abbreviated with the acronym ToF.

 The ToF sensor utilized in the lab employed a wavelength of 940nm, indicating the use of infrared radiation.
-Infrared radiation is often used for such applications as it is “invisible” and can reduce interference from external light sources.
-In fact, infrared light is less susceptible to Rayleigh scattering, a well-known phenomenon where small atmospheric particles cause light to scatter.
+Infrared radiation is often used for such applications because is “invisible” and can reduce interference from external light sources.
+In fact, infrared light is less affected by Rayleigh scattering, a scientific phenomenon where atmospheric particles cause light to scatter.
 The intensity of Rayleigh scattering is inversely proportional to the wavelength of the scattered light raised to the power of 4 [@hyperphysics_bluesky]:

 $$
 \text{Intensity of Scattered Light} \propto \frac{1}{\lambda^4}
 $$

-Thus, infrared light—specifically at a wavelength of 940 nm—is a suitable choice for a ToF sensor.
+Thus, infrared light—specifically at a wavelength of 940 nm, is an appropriate choice for a ToF sensor.
 One can estimate the distance to an object using a simplified formula based on the speed of light:

 $$
 \text{Distance} \approx \frac{t \cdot c}{2}